'Tis a fearful thing to love what death can touch

 A thing for fools, this,

 And a holy thing,

 your laugh once lifted me,

 a holy thing, to love

 — Yehuda Halevi

 I wish I could say I found this poem while delving into classic literature but in truth, I was watching Netflix.
 In the last episode of a fun Western miniseries called Godless, a pastor recites this poem at a funeral.
 I was so moved by it that I had to look it up.

-"'Tis a Fearful Thing" was written by Yehuda Halevi, a Jewish physician, poet, and philosopher.
-He was born in Spain almost one thousand years ago never imagining they would resonate in a year so full of love and loss as this one.
+"Tis a Fearful Thing" was written by Yehuda Halevi, a Jewish physician, poet, and philosopher.
+He was born in Spain almost one thousand years ago never imagining his words would resonate a thousand years later in times so full of love and loss as these.

 But that's the thing about words, they live on.